jsn/icfp06/README.rst

 My collection of VMs for ICFP 2006
 ==================================

 A small collection of VM implementations.
-Currently there are 8 VMs:
+Currently there are 9 VMs:

   * 2 interpreters written in C,
   * 2 JIT implementations (also in C),
   * 1 (interpreter) written in golang,
   * 1 (interpreter) written in Nim_,
-  * and 2 (interpreters) written in Crystal_
+  * 2 (interpreters) written in Crystal_
+  * and 1 written in Clojure

 See http://www.boundvariable.org/ for more details about the VM.
 VM images (``codex.umz`` and ``sandmark.umz``) are available there.